Shijalahsgit/Jenkins/README.md

 ```
 ps -ef | grep jenkins
 ```
-to change inbound traffic in EC2 instance
+To change inbound traffic in EC2 instance

 - EC2 > Instances > Click on <Instance-ID>
 - In the bottom tabs -> Click on Security